rileyherman/accessibility-dev-day/README.md

 ### Exercise 2 - Do the things we all know we should

 Whenever you look up accessibility on the web, you tend to see a lot of the same recommendations.
-We'll briefly cover those here.
+We'll cover those here.

 Firstly, because standards are nothing if not described in acronyms, an accessible site follows the POUR model: it is